kango2/pogo/README.md

 Service units range for 780 chunks for a transcriptome: 88 to Memory = 36GB
+Walltime = Most chunks completed in ~1:30.
+There was one chunk that used 10 hours.
+Better to relaunch with 48 CPUs
 Better to request 3 hours only.
-If some commands havent finished, then they can be individually run with limited resource request.
+If some commands havent finished, then they can be individually run with limited resource request to handle failed commands. deleting stdout of jobs because the output of exonerate goes to STDOUT and other files too.
+Duplicated writing.
+Stems from parallel, as it may be using tee for std out.